Adorable bunny facts!

 Pet stores and bunny dealers often buy rabbits when they’re only 4 weeks old because they take up less space and look so cute.
 But bunnies that young shouldn’t be away from their moms.
 Can you imagine being taken away from your mom as a baby and sold to a stranger?
 Pet stores are miserable places for animals, and if you buy from them, you’re supporting a cruel business that treats animals like products.

-They are very sensitive, so any small change can make them sick or even kill them.
+They’re very sensitive, so any small change can make them sick or even kill them.
 Signs of a sick bunny include a runny nose, tilting their head to the side, not moving around much, diarrhea, sneezing, no appetite, tooth grinding, drooling, and constipation.
 If rabbits have spots or scabs on their bodies, it might mean that they have fleas or mites on their skin.
 Since they’re so delicate, bunnies can die very quickly if they get sick, so they should be taken to see the veterinarian right away.

 Some people don’t know this, so they leave their rabbits outside in cages, even in bad weather.
 They could be attacked by another animal or even stolen.
 Many bunnies suffer and die all alone.
-Since all cages are cruel, every rabbit should be allowed to live indoors and have the run of the house.
+Since all cages are cruel, every rabbit should be allowed to live indoors and have the run of the (bunny-proofed) house.
 After all, bunnies are part of the family, too!

 Rabbits are naturally very clean, and they groom themselves, but unlike cats, they can’t cough up hairballs, so they have to be brushed at least once a week.
 Bunnies should never be bathed, because damp rabbits can catch pneumonia!

 Since bunnies are natural chewers, your family should cover all wires and anything else inside your home that bunnies might want to gnaw on that’s within reach.
 It’s also important to litterbox train your new friends by filling a low plastic bin with litter for small animals and putting some hay on top.
-Also, put some rabbit droppings in the box to let bunnies know that this is the place to do their business.
+Also, put some rabbit droppings in the box to let the bunnies know that this is the place to do their business.
 Make sure you have lots of toys ready.
 Bunnies love untreated wood, wire cat balls, paper towel rolls, cardboard boxes, and things like that.